Disabling Debug Process I/O Multiplexing

 - Turn on the Use External Console preference (for details see External I/O Consoles)

-Once that is done, I/O should work properly in the external console, but the debug process will remain unresponsive to Pause or breakpoint commands from Wing IDE whenever it is waiting for input, either at the C/C++ or Python level.
+Once that is done, I/O should work properly in the external console, but the debug process will remain unresponsive to Pause or breakpoint commands from Wing whenever it is waiting for input, either at the C/C++ or Python level.